 Introduction

 A player’s bankroll is their financial backbone in poker.
-It is the total amount of money they have kept aside only for playing poker.
-How you handle that money and make sure you can continue playing even during a losing streak are important.
+It is the total amount of money you keep aside for playing poker.
+How you handle that money and make sure you can continue playing even during a losing streak is important.
 It is essential to make wise choices without risking much money.

-In this article, you can learn about Poker Bankroll Management, its Importance, Strategies, Basic rules of Poker Bankroll Management, Setting up your Poker Bankroll, Bankroll Management Techniques, and Poker Bankroll Calculator.
+In this article, you can learn about Poker Bankroll Management, its Importance, and a few Strategies to play without losing more.

 What is Poker Bankroll Management?

-It is essential to choose stakes that are appropriate for your bankroll size, avoiding tables where the minimum bet exceeds your allocated budget.
+It is essential to choose stakes appropriate for your bankroll size and avoid tables where the minimum bet exceeds your allocated budget.
 Adhering to these limits helps reduce the risk of losing substantial amounts in a single session.
 Moreover, as winnings or losses fluctuate, players should adjust their stakes to maintain balance and stability.

 Why is Poker Bankroll Management Important?